Audio and video clips

 Poetry Marathon 9 September

-I will be took part in the day long Poetry Marathon at Knighton, Powys in aid of the Knighton Refugee Support Group and the day was a great success.
+I took part in the day long Poetry Marathon at Knighton, Powys in aid of the Knighton Refugee Support Group and the day was a great success.

 Presteigne Festival 25 August 2017